 So, in spite of the fact that my health wasn’t quite where it needed to be, I felt I simply must leave the condo or risk a worsening case of termino morbus.
 I grabbed my smallest, lightest camera — the Panasonic DMC-LX3 — and, like a newborn fawn (but not nearly as adorable) took my first tentative steps.
 With an uncertainty reflected in my unsteadiness, I moved slowly over the length of that first city block.
 But as I gained my confidence, I captured a second block; then another; and another — until I arrived at the Vancouver Library.

-I was also lucky enough to get a “street” style shot in the library atrium.
-Granted, it was a relatively easy capture, since my subject wasn’t exactly moving — perhaps the result of partaking in too many $2.85 coffee & muffin specials — but he did give me an extra injection of termino morbus anti-venom, which will carry me through the remaining days of my existing, primary malady.
+I was even lucky enough to score a “candid” shot in the library atrium.
+Granted, it required a minimum of effort on my part, since my subject wasn’t exactly moving — but he did give me an extra injection of termino morbus anti-venom, which will carry me through the remaining days of my existing, primary malady.

 ©2009 grEGORy simpson

 If you find these photos enjoyable or the articles beneficial, please consider making a DONATION to this site’s continuing evolution.
 As you’ve likely realized, ULTRAsomething is not an aggregator site — serious time and effort go into developing the original content contained within these virtual walls.